greggelong/prologStudy2021a/README.md

 git status

-- if changes this will give an option to git add or git commit -a "change message"
+- if changes this will give an option to git add or
+- they changed files will be in red

+git add {file name}

+git status // again to see the files ready to

+git commit -m "some message"

 git push origin master